 Frequently Asked Questions:

 Before going vegan I did not have a single clue what either of these ingredients were.
 If you've never heard of them, don't worry, you're definitely not alone.
-However I personally think they need to be a staple in ever kitchen (vegan or not).
+However, I personally think they need to be a staple in every kitchen (vegan or not).

 If you're not a fan of butternut squash, or you can't find it at the grocery store, do not fear.
 You can still make this salad recipe with other squash varieties.
-I personally love using delicata squash, however it is not a super common squash variety, so you may have an even harder time finding it than butternut squash.
+I personally love using delicata squash, however, it is not a super common squash variety, so you may have an even harder time finding it than butternut squash.

-You can use acorn squash, however it can be tricky to prepare.
+You can use acorn squash, however, it can be tricky to prepare.
 I would recommend using Red Kuri squash, or Kabocha squash.
-They're both creamy and flavorful, and are a great substitute in this recipe.
+They're both creamy and flavorful and are a great substitute for this recipe.

 Related Vegan Butternut Squash Recipes: